UnclePhil1/field/README.md

 the next goal, card, or corner, and every call is settled from a verifiable live data feed rather than by a house.
 Because the same feed decides every outcome, the result is identical for everyone and can be checked.
-On top of that sits a light social and rewards layer — streaks, squads, chat, and sponsor-funded tournaments — that keeps players coming back before, during, and after the whistle.
+On top of that sits a light social and rewards layer, streaks, squads, chat, and sponsor-funded tournaments that keeps players coming back before, during, and after the whistle.

 ### Business highlights